Neurodivergent employees often face unrecognised challenges and a lack of awareness among stakeholders in workplace settings.

-Neurodivergent individuals often face unrecognised challenges and a lack of awareness among stakeholders in workplace settings.
-This project aims to actively engage with neurodivergent employees – both those diagnosed and those who self-identify – to collaboratively map their challenges and identify effective strategies and adjustments to overcome these barriers.
+This project engages with neurodivergent employees – whether formally diagnosed or self-identifying – to map their challenges and develop effective strategies and adjustments to overcome barriers.

 This approach ensures that practical solutions are grounded in the real-life experiences of neurodivergent individuals across diverse work environments.

-Key project outcomes include:
+Key project outcomes:

 Members